seedubjay/seedubjay.github.io/wikipedia-clicks.md

 </figcaption> -->
 </figure>

-The final Z% of paths gets pretty dicey though -- in the very worst case, **68 clicks are required**.
+The final Z% of paths gets pretty dicey though -- in the very worst case, **48 clicks are required**.
 There are many of starting pages that can achieve this, but only one target page...
-Yes, as you've probably already guessed, it's the [1930 São Paulo FC season](https://en.wikipedia.org/wiki/1930_S%C3%A3o_Paulo_FC_season).
+Yes, as you've probably already guessed, it's the [1948–49 FC Dinamo București season](https://en.wikipedia.org/wiki/1948–49_FC_Dinamo_București_season).

 Why?
-Here's an excerpt of the 68 glorious clicks to get there when starting at [No Guru, No Method, No Teacher](https://en.wikipedia.org/wiki/No_Guru,_No_Method,_No_Teacher), Van Morrison's 16th studio album:
+Here's an excerpt of the 48 glorious clicks to get there when starting at [Nong Khai railway station](https://en.wikipedia.org/wiki/Nong_Khai_railway_station), a railway station on the border between Thailand and Laos:

 {% assign path = site.data.wikipedia-graph.longest-path %}
 {% for page in path -%}